cujojs/rest/docs/interfaces.md

   <td>originator</td>
   <td>provided</td>
   <td><em>n/a</em></td>
-  <td>the first client to handle this request in the interceptor chain, defined by the interceptor chain</td>
+  <td>the first client to handle this request in the interceptor chain, often the outter most wrapped client</td>
 </tr>
 </table>